readthedocs/readthedocs.org/docs/guides/google-analytics.rst

    As a result, users with Do Not Track enabled will not be counted for the purpose of analytics.

-   For more details, see our :ref:`Do Not Track Policy <do-not-track>`.
+   For more details, see the
+   :ref:`Do Not Track section <privacy-policy-do-not-track>` of our privacy policy.